 While locally hosting fonts will also fix your GTMetrix error, the most important thing is the speed boost that comes from these optimizations.
 This is made possible because the CSS lives in a local stylesheet on your own server.

-A cache validator ensures that browsers take full advantage of all of the benefits of caching.
+A cache validator included in WP Rocket ensures that browsers take full advantage of all of the benefits of caching.
 To this end, allowing a cache validator to be specified means that the browser can perform a check to determine whether the font to be displayed already lives in its cache.
 If so, it will be served from there accordingly.
 This speeds up loading time and can only be achieved if the font is served from your local server.

 The Easiest Way To Setup Local Hosting - Comprehensive Setup Guide.